While dreaming of Hawaii often depicts perfect scenes of green mountains and sandy beaches, food comes first to my mind.

-One of my favorite things to do on the island of Oahu, along with stand up paddle boarding, and straight up relaxing, is to enjoy the awesome food the island offers.
+One of my favorite things to do on the Hawaiian island of Oahu, along with stand-up paddleboarding, and straight-up relaxation, is to enjoy the fabulous food the island offers.

 They also are famous for serving macadamia nut pancakes, but I was more interested in the lunch dishes the day I went.
-We ordered a good selection of food and it was all quickly delivered to our table.
+We ordered a good selection of food, and it was all quickly delivered to our table.

-The teriyaki chicken and teriyaki beef were both excellent, gracefully sitting on a pile of hot steamed rice and complemented with a side of creamy macaroni salad.
+The teriyaki chicken and teriyaki beef were excellent, gracefully sitting on a pile of hot steamed rice and complemented with a creamy macaroni salad.

-The loco moco, which I learned was eaten by Adam on the tv show Man vs. Food, in my opinion was not nearly as glorious as the version from Papa Ole's restaurant, but it still wasn't bad.
+The loco moco, which I learned was eaten by Adam on the TV show Man vs. Food, in my opinion, was not nearly as glorious as the version from Papa Ole's restaurant, but it still wasn't bad.

 Hot steamed rice was first piled onto a plate before the meaty grilled beef burger was placed on top.